(87 days)

 The SigmaPace 1000 External Pacemaker Analyzer is intended for use as regular preventative maintenance and quality assurance checks on external cardiac pacemakers in both the pre-hospital and hospital based environments.

 The SigmaPace 1000 is limited to preventative maintenance checks for transcutaneous and transvenous types of temporary external cardiac pacemakers.
-The SigmaPace 1000 will perform a full range of test procedures and protocols developed by the external cardiac pacemaker manufacturers.
-The SigmaPace 1000 will also have ECG simulation capabilities for applications in clinical training and product demonstration.
+The SigmaPace 1000 will perform a full range of specific testing procedures and protocols developed by the external cardiac pacemaker manufacturers.
+The SigmaPace 1000 will also provide ECG simulation capabilities for applications in clinical training and product demonstration.

 The SigmaPace 1000 is intended to be used by biomedical technicians, OEM manufacturers, and third party service facilities to perform preventative maintenance and quality assurance checks on external cardiac pacemakers, to verify the operation of devices returned from repair, and to assist repair facilities in the diagnosis of intermittent performance problems.
-The SigmaPace 1000 can also be used by training facilities to train medical personnel.
+The SigmaPace 1000 is also intended to be used by training facilities to train medical personnel.

 The SigmaPace 1000 is not used on patients and does not perform any diagnostic, therapeutic, or monitoring functions.
 Additionally, these devices are not used to test any programmable, implantable pacemakers or any related indwelling cardiovascular catheters or lead wires.